diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 3. Response-time-sensitive tasks
     Not suitable when sharing thread pool wih long run tasks.
 4. Tasks that use ThreadLocal.
 ThreadLocal allows each thread to have its own private "version" of a variable.
 However, executors are free to reuse threads as they see fit.
 The standard Executor implementations may reap idle threads when demand is low and add new ones when demand is high, and also replace a worker thread with a fresh one if an unchecked exception is thrown from a task.
-ThreadLocal makes sense to use in pool threads only if the thread-local value has a lifetime that is bounded by that of a task; `Thread-Local should not be used in pool threads to communicate values between tasks`.
+ThreadLocal makes sense to use in pool threads only if the thread-local value has a lifetime that is bounded by that of a task; `ThreadLocal should not be used in pool threads to communicate values between tasks`.

 `Thread pools work best when tasks are homogeneous and independent.Mixing long-running and short-running tasks risks "clogging" the pool unless it is very large; submitting tasks that depend on other tasks risks deadlock unless the pool is unbounded`.